-Tessa and Jesper studied the major Biobased TeCh together at the Avans University for Applied Sciences in Breda and are now furthering their studies with the MSc Plant Sciences programme.
-They are following the Biobased specialisation.
+Tessa and Jesper studied the major Biobased TeCh together at the Avans University for Applied Sciences in Breda and are now students of the MSc programme Biobased Sciences.

 The biobased and circular economy is an upcoming market with a growing demand for biobased professionals.
 Tessa adds: “At the end of our studies at Avans, the students who weren’t continuing with a master’s degree, all had jobs lined up for them.”